Ubehebe/r5js/README.md

 features (hygienic macros, first-class continuations, proper tail recursion) that tend to be overlooked in hobbyist implementations.

 I wrote r5js in 2011–2012.
-I return to give it a fresh coat of paint occasionally, to take advantage of new technology or to improve software engineering practices.
+I give it a fresh coat of paint occasionally, adopting a new technology or improving its software engineering process.
 As time goes on, the technical challenges of building an interpreter are less interesting to me than the practicalities of evolving a codebase over many years.
 Over its lifetime, the project has been implemented in three different languages (plain JavaScript, Closure-style JavaScript, now TypeScript) and used as many build systems (Make, Maven, now Bazel).

 ## What this is not